Violent, armed looters overrun Santa Monica Music Center: 'They took everything from us, and no one stopped them'

 Tons of bricks were also used to smash windows in and around the area.
 Negrete observed that bricks are typically placed underneath trash cans earlier in the day ahead of scheduled protests, and when the looters arrive, they know where they are and put them to use to terrorize.

-In the end, and over the course of many hours, criminals had a field day taking dozens of cells, trumpets, bases, amplifiers, speakers, and random merchandise, including t-shirts--of which every one sold goes towards giving a child in need a private music lesson.
+In the end, and over the course of many hours, criminals had a field day taking dozens of cellos, trumpets, bases, amplifiers, speakers, and random merchandise, including t-shirts--of which every one sold goes towards giving a child in need a private music lesson.
 But if that wasn't enough, the looters also went about destroying the cash registers, smashing display cases and busting up furniture.

 "It wasn't just about taking the stuff.
 It was absolute anarchy," Negrete noted.
 "They don't know who they are stealing from; we don't make much money, we're low-income ourselves.
 We give back to charities every month even though we don't have much money ourselves."